a2geek/basic-system-cmd/README.md

 The general target of these commands is 256 bytes.
 The loader/relocator stub is less important, but also trying to target 256 bytes.
-This keeps the commands to 1 block and 1 page of used memory.
+This keeps the commands to 1 block on disk and 1 page of used memory.

 ## Commands